keerthanas03/Mood-Based-Music-Recommendation-/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run your app locally

-View your app in AI Studio: https://ai.studio/apps/4c246006-a1c5-45a3-aaaa-0e0f7411240f

 ## Run Locally